4dboard/Proxy-yxorP/README.md

 crucial.
 Expandable, configurable.
 YxorP's graphical back-end CMS interface is unique.
 The hostname of the request fetches site-specific information from the backend. modified.
 Web page content may be rewritten by custom-built engines.
 Any page modifications are preserved.
 500 instances quicker than flat-file memory-based cache Memcache and Redis are caches.
 Lack of serialization accelerates cache processing.
-Bugsnag will support yxorP after a software update.
+Snag will support yxorP after a software update.
 This problem has been made compatible with mods.
 Changing *default logging* in Due to the interoperability of the application with error tracking